Sorting out an estate

 Whatever you leave when you die is called your estate.
 It’s made up of everything you own (or your share of things you own jointly) minus everything you owe.

 If you make a will, the executors (who you appoint in your will) have the job of sorting out your estate.
-If there’s no will, usually your next of kin - for example, your partner or grown-up children - do this.
+If there’s no will, usually your next of kin do this, for example your partner or grown-up children.

 Your executors can either do the job themselves or hire a solicitor to help with some or all of the tasks.

-Your estate can’t be distributed to your beneficiaries until a certificate stating the amount that you owned and owed at death (known as a probate or confirmation) has been granted.
+Your estate can’t be distributed to your beneficiaries until a certificate has been granted, stating the amount you owned and owed when you died.
+This is known as probate or confirmation.

-The time it takes to get probate or confirmation will vary depending on the circumstances.
-If the estate is straightforward, it may only take a matter of weeks.
-However, in more complex cases it can take many months, and in some cases years.
+The time it takes to get probate or confirmation will vary, depending on the circumstances.
+If the estate is straightforward, it may only take a few weeks.
+But in more complicated cases it can take many months, and in some cases years.

-Some money and possessions can go direct to your beneficiaries without waiting for probate/confirmation.
+Some money and possessions can go straight to your beneficiaries without waiting for probate/confirmation.
+These include:

 money or things you held jointly as joint tenants, for example money in a joint savings account